dendronhq/dendron-site/vault/dendron.topic.images.md

 ## Inserting Saved Images

-An easy way to insert an image which is saved locally to your markdown note is to do the following:
+An easy way to insert an image which is saved locally to your Markdown note is to do the following:

 - Copy / save the image in your `assets/images` folder located in your vault,
 - In Dendron navigate to the note where you wish to input the image(s), and type: